 Heinz STANGL was born in Vienna in 1942.
-1961 to 1967 studies at the Academy of Fine Arts in Vienna, with Professor Maximilian Melcher.
-The painter, graphic artist and book illustrator began his career in Vienna, in the context of fantastic realism, before turning to his own realism.
-The works, which are held in strong colors with flat figures, often have a sensual component that contrasts with morbid everyday situations.
-From 1963 a lively exhibition activity began at home and abroad.
+From 1961 to 1967, he studied at the Academy of Fine Arts in Vienna under Professor Maximilian Melcher.
+The painter, graphic artist and book illustrator began his career in Vienna, in the environment of Fantastic Realism, before turning to his own realism.
+His works, in bold colors with two-dimensional figures, often had a sensual component that contrasted with morbid everyday situations.
+From 1963 onwards, he began to exhibit extensively at home and abroad.
 As a member of the Vienna Secession, he was on the board of directors for many years.
-The fantastic-realistic-surrealist human performer was awarded the City of Vienna Promotion Prize and the Theodor Körner Prize, among others.
+The fantastic-realistic-surreal human actor was awarded the promotion prize of the city of Vienna and the Theodor-Körner-Prize.
+Heinz Stangl died in Vienna in 2008.
+1983 — First exhibition at the Welz Gallery.

 Heinz STANGL was born in Vienna in 1942.
-1961 to 1967 studies at the Academy of Fine Arts in Vienna, with Professor Maximilian Melcher.
-The painter, graphic artist and book illustrator began his career in Vienna, in the context of fantastic realism, before turning to his own realism.
-The works, which are held in strong colors with flat figures, often have a sensual component that contrasts with morbid everyday situations.
-From 1963 a lively exhibition activity began at home and abroad.
+From 1961 to 1967, he studied at the Academy of Fine Arts in Vienna under Professor Maximilian Melcher.
+The painter, graphic artist and book illustrator began his career in Vienna, in the environment of Fantastic Realism, before turning to his own realism.
+His works, in bold colors with two-dimensional figures, often had a sensual component that contrasted with morbid everyday situations.
+From 1963 onwards, he began to exhibit extensively at home and abroad.
 As a member of the Vienna Secession, he was on the board of directors for many years.
-The fantastic-realistic-surrealist human performer was awarded the City of Vienna Promotion Prize and the Theodor Körner Prize, among others.
+The fantastic-realistic-surreal human actor was awarded the promotion prize of the city of Vienna and the Theodor-Körner-Prize.
+Heinz Stangl died in Vienna in 2008.
+1983 — First exhibition at the Welz Gallery.

 ← back to archive list